ifau/ISO8583/README.md

 }
 ```

-Then, you can decode any binary message into `ISOMessage` object
+Then you can decode any binary message into the `ISOMessage` object

 ```swift
 let message = try?
 ISOMessageDeserializer().deserialize(data: data, scheme: CustomProcessingScheme())
 ```

-Or encode `ISOMessage` object into binary message
+Or encode the `ISOMessage` object into a binary message

 ```swift
 let message = ISOMessage(mti: 200, fields: [3:"000000", 24:"200", 35:"4000010000000001=991233000123410000"])